-Includes flights, speedboat transfers in Maldives, accommodation, a/c transport with chauffeur guide in Sri Lanka, activities & taxes.
+Includes B&B, H/B or AI accommodation, a/c transport with chauffeur guide in Sri Lanka, return speedboat transfers in Maldives, entrance fees & activities, and taxes.

 Drive up to Dambulla in the island’s Cultural Triangle.

 Three nights stay at Heritance Kandalama, which was designed by Geoffrey Bawa, Sri Lanka’s most celebrated contemporary architect.
 The hotel was the first luxury eco-hotel built in Asia (Green Globe 21 certified) and it is set in its own 250-hectare jungle retreat with unimpeded views across wetlands to Sigiriya rock fortress.